1414213/scwin2/README.md

 "InnerRadius": 0.35,
 "OuterRadius": 0.1
 ```
-Allows the thumbstick to be used like a directional pad.  *East*, *North*, *West*, and *South* bind a Button type to each direction.  *Inner* is a Button type pressed when input is a certain distance from the center; distance is specified by *InnerRadius* as a proportion of the radius of the thumbstick's range.  *Outer* is a Button type pressed when input is a certain distance from the edge of the thumbstick's range; distance is specified by *OuterRadius* as a proportion of the radius of the range.  *HasOverlap* specifies whether there is overlap in the transition between buttons.  *Deadzone* specifies a distance from the center within which to stop creating input as a proportion of the radius of the thumbstick's range.
+Allows the thumbstick to be used like a directional pad.&emsp;*East*, *North*, *West*, and *South* bind a Button type to each direction.&emsp;*Inner* is a Button type pressed when input is a certain distance from the center; distance is specified by *InnerRadius* as a proportion of the radius of the thumbstick's range.&emsp;*Outer* is a Button type pressed when input is a certain distance from the edge of the thumbstick's range; distance is specified by *OuterRadius* as a proportion of the radius of the range.&emsp;*HasOverlap* specifies whether there is overlap in the transition between buttons.&emsp;*Deadzone* specifies a distance from the center within which to stop creating input as a proportion of the radius of the thumbstick's range.

 ### StickRadial
 ```